oneeve8/kobble-data/content/problems.md

 I need to see if I can reproduce this.
 Somehow one of my tracks ended up in the Sports channel and now I cannot delete it in edit mode or by long tapping.

-I had created a new Channel Group called Links
+I had created a new Channel Group called Links and put the shared channel “Sports” into it.

 ***